 Are there due dates for assignments?

 Course work is assigned at the beginning of each week and students have until Sunday to complete it.
 Secondary students should plan to spend approximately 5 hours on each one-credit cyber course and 2.5 hours on each .5 credit course per week.
 Elementary students will spend 3-4 hours each day.

 How are tests or other assessments given?

-Tests can be administered online or in a live session with the teacher.
+Tests are administered online or in a live session with the teacher.

 The DCA does not offer virtual music performance courses, but students can elect to take them in the brick-and-mortar school.

 Does my child have to participate in the cyber academy full-time or is there a part-time option?